jonhester/solar-calc/README.md

 - `lunarDistance` (integer) the distance from the center of the eart to the center of the moon in kilometers

-- `luminosty` (number) the percentage of the moon that is illuminated in decimal form
+- `lunarIlluminosity` (number) the percentage of the moon that is illuminated in decimal form